RossTate/ceylon-lang.org/blog/2013-12-16-ceylon-test-news.md

     package com.acme;

-And support for declaratively specified custom implementation of test executor, which is responsible for running tests.
+And finally you will be able to specify custom implementation of the test executor, which is responsible for running tests:

 <!-- try: -->
     testExecutor(`class ArquillianTestExecutor`)
     package com.acme;

-_Please note, that these API is not final yet, and can change.
+_Please note, that these APIs are not final yet, and can change.
-If you want to share with us with your thoughts about it, don't hesitate and [contact us](/community)._
+If you want to share your thoughts about it, don't hesitate and [contact us](/community)._